20 Best Cities to Visit on a Cruise to Spain

 7. Jerez de la Frontera

-The city is famous for its sherry production, horses (the Royal Andalusian School of Equestrian Arts is home to the world’s finest horses), flamenco singing tradition, and its historic city center that has been declared a historic-artistic site.
+The city is famous for its sherry production, horses (the Royal Andalusian School of Equestrian Arts is home to the world’s finest horses), flamenco singing tradition, and its historic city center which has been declared a historic artistic site.

 Jerez de la Frontera Cathedral